Credit: @minigirl/Unsplash

 Those struggling with hearing loss may experience other challenges beyond difficulty hearing.
 For instance, hearing loss can result in a person withdrawing from social interactions.

 This is where digital hearing tools can act as allies to reduce isolation.
-Technology has adapted to today’s needs and can help people struggling with hearing loss regain and retain their social connections.
+Readily available technology can help people struggling with hearing loss regain and retain their social connections.

 The Social Impact of Untreated Hearing Loss